intmus/inttheory/_01-pitches-clefs/b2-labelingpitches.md

 - Hertz is vibrations per second.
 The standard for A4 is 440 hertz, or 440 vibrations per second accourding to the ISO.

-“How does the ISO system work?”
+“How does the ISO system work for note names?”

-- The numbers change when you reach C.
+- Middle C is "C4", just like the explosive!
+The lowest C on a piano is C1.
+The highest C on a piano is C8.

+- Moving up the keyboard, the number increases each octave when you reach a C. So, a note's number is equal to the nearest C below it.

 - B4 and Cb5 might be enharmonically equivalent, but are labeled with different numbers in the ISO system.